sumitsalve98/WebScrape-Customer-Sentiment-Analysis/README.md

 - REDMI 9i Sport (Coral Green, 64 GB) have most reviews count = 9500

 ![Polarity of reviews REDMI 9i Sport.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/Polarity%20of%20reviews%20REDMI%209i%20Sport.jpeg?raw=true)

-## Programming Language Trends - Findings & Implications

-### Findings

-1. JavaScript and HTML/CSS continue to be the top two most popular programming languages for this year and next.

-2. Python and TypeScript have gained more interest for next year.

-3. Whereas interest in SQL and Bash/Shell/PowerShell has decreased.

-### Implications

-1. Continue to employ a similar number of people skilled in JavaScript and HTML/CSS.

-2. Employ more people skilled in Python and TypeScript.

-3. Employ less people skilled in SQL and Bash/Shell/PowerShell.

 # Discussion